juliadiepho/DIEP_01-git_20220606/ppt_slides.md

 - Commit any changes to each branch and merge the branches using $ git merge <other branch name>.
 ___
 # Additional GitHub Features
+1. Forking: creates a copy of any repository that you have access to and this copy is owned by you.